Equity & Anti-Racism

 • Stephen Jackson, Director of Equity and Anti-Racism, Oak Park Public Library

-In 2020, the library’s Black Staff Affinity Group began meeting monthly.
-Two additional affinity groups, a Latinx Staff Affinity Group and an LGBTQ+ Affinity Group were launched in 2022.
-The intention is to provide a safe space where staff members can ultimately feel comfortable convening themselves and setting their own objectives.
+The library’s Black Staff Affinity Group began meeting monthly in 2020.
+A Latine Staff Affinity Group and an LGBTQ+ Affinity Group were launched in 2022, and a Disability Affinity Group started in 2023.
+The intention is to provide a safe space for staff members to feel comfortable convening themselves and setting their own objectives.

 As a member of the Black Metropolis Research Consortium (BMRC), a group whose mission is to connect all who seek to document, share, understand, and preserve Black experiences, we affirm that Black lives, Black stories, and Black collections matter.
 Of note: “Protest in the Archives” and “Collections on Black Experiences.”